 I think he was pretty convinced he thought he was a hybrid Border Collie that could climb trees.

-We had one older female dog whose name was Poppy who did in fact follow Max like a cat and they would disappear into the John Muir Park and hunt together from time to time.
+Our old woof Poppy did in fact follow Max like a cat after somehow escaping our property and they would often disappear into the John Muir Park and hunt together from time to time.

 My lap was the place for his sleep